Jasper Alblas

 Welcome!
 It is time to look at the final CTF-like room on the Complete Beginner path of THM.
-This room is called Steel Mountain and I am exited to look at it since it is a Windows machine which has not been covered so much.
-I am making these walkthroughs to keep myself motivated to learn cyber security, and ensure that I remember the knowledge gained by THMs rooms.
+This room is called Steel Mountain and I am exited to look at it since we will use metasploit for initial access, utilise powershell for Windows privilege escalation enumeration and learn a new technique to get Administrator access.

 Room URL: https://tryhackme.com/room/steelmountain